The new Payment Support, Subscriptions and Item Bundle modules have just been uploaded to the Jamroom 6.1 Beta channel!

 3) Enter "JAMROOM61BETA" into the "Channel Invite Code" field and then click "add channel"

 You can now go to the "System Updates" tab and upgrade to Jamroom Core 6.1 + modules.
+After upgrading don't forget to install the new System Tools module as well.

 Like usual, Jamroom 6.1 is a BETA RELEASE - do not upgrade your "live" site to Jamroom 6.1 at this time.
 We anticipate a short beta cycle for Jamroom 6.1, so you won't have to wait long to get updated, but for now hold off from upgrading your production sites to Jamroom 6.1 until we get feedback from the community on how things are going.